-31. U. T. Medical Branch - Galveston: Acceptance of Gift from The Sealy & Smith Foundation for the John Sealy Hospital, Galveston, Texas, and Transfer of Funds for Addition to The John Sealy Memorial Endowment Fund for Biomedical Research (Part A and Part B). -- Following opening remarks by President James, the Asset Management Committee recommended and the Board accepted a \$5,000,000 gift from The Sealy & Smith Foundation for the John Sealy Hospital, Galveston, Texas, for addition to Biomedical Fund - Part A, and a \$5,000,000 transfer of institutional funds for addition to Biomedical Fund - Part B, for a total of \$10,000,000 for addition to The John Sealy Memorial Endowment Fund for Biomedical Research at The University of Texas Medical Branch at Galveston.
+31. U. T. Medical Branch - Galveston: The John Sealy Memorial Endowment Fund for Biomedical Research (Part A and Part B) - Recommendation to Accept Additional Gift and Transfer of Funds.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President James that a \$5,000,000 gift from The Sealy & Smith Foundation for the John Sealy Hospital, Galveston, Texas, for addition to Biomedical Fund - Part A, and a \$5,000,000 transfer of institutional funds for addition to Biomedical Fund - Part B, for a total of \$10,000,000 be accepted for addition to The John Sealy Memorial Endowment Fund for Biomedical Research at the

+U. T. Medical Branch - Galveston.
 The acceptance of this gift and transfer of funds brings the endowment to a total of \$50,000,000.

-Distributions from the Fund, as outlined in the previously established Endowment Agreement, will be used to support biomedical research, defined as "all investigative endeavors into the biological and physical systems that relate to the understanding, prevention, and treatment of human diseases and trauma.
+Distributions from the Fund, as outlined in the previously established Endowment Agreement, will be used to support biomedical research, defined as "all investigative endeavors into the biological and physical systems that relate to the understanding, prevention, and treatment of human diseases and trauma."